Frequently asked questions

 There are fixed quotas of places for Medicine and Veterinary Medicine that are distributed amongst all Cambridge colleges.
-In addition, Architecture, History of Art, Music and Philosophy look very closely at undergraduate numbers across the university and Queens' is unlikely to be able to take more than a couple of students for each of these subjects.
+In addition, Architecture, History of Art and Music look very closely at undergraduate numbers across the university and Queens' is unlikely to be able to take more than a couple of students for each of these subjects.
 In other subjects we have more flexibility and there is no fixed number of places: we look at the gathered field of those that apply and make our decisions accordingly.

 What is the accommodation like?

 At the moment, first years tend to live in the Cripps Building, second years in Fisher and third years all over the place!
 Our oldest rooms date from the foundation of the college in 1448 and the newest were finished in 2007.
 All rooms have central heating and internet access.
 Many of them have en-suite shower rooms.